 Numerous opportunities for faculty-directed research

-Required experiential learning through internships, field studies and service learning
+Required experiential learning through internships, field studies, service learning, etc.

 Individualized and standardized concentrations to prepare students for the workplace or future studies